Interesting facts about Bajrami

-Bajami and Keene were born as part of a litter of 8 kittens at Boras Zoo in Sweden on 19 February where they shared their enclosure with the zoo’s group of rhino!
-They arrived at The Big Cat Sanctuary in June 2014.
+Bajami was born as part of a litter of 8 kittens at Boras Zoo in Sweden on 19 February where he shared an enclosure with the zoo’s group of rhino!
+He arrived at The Big Cat Sanctuary in June 2014.

 It is very likely that Bajrami is probably one of, if not the most relaxed and laid back cheetahs ever to reside at the Sanctuary.
 He takes everything in his stride with a cool and calm confidence.
 In spite of being the World’s fastest land mammal, Bajrami chooses life in the slightly slower lane, he even takes his time at meal times which is a very unusual cat trait.

 He is a very good natured and calm individual who happily participates in training sessions, but does have a more limited attention span than some of the other Cheetahs, his focus can wander but he does usually revert back to the task at hand for a well earned reward.

 Venison and rabbit are his favourite foods and whilst Bajrami is keen to receive a chicken leg or wing hand-feeding treat, however, he is far less phased about an entire chicken as a meal, in fact he simply won’t bother to eat it!
 So, he is known to be a slightly fussy eater.

 This chilled out chap is always responsive in his positive reinforcement training sessions, allowing members of the Keeping team to conduct physical health checks, vaccinations and routine medication, they are even able to listen to his heart.

 The cheetah is widely known as the planet’s fastest land animal, capable of reaching speeds of up to 68mph with a stride of 7 metres.
 However, unknown to many, it is also Africa’s most endangered wild cat too.
 There are estimated to be only 7,100 cheetahs left in the wild today.
 (2021)